seclay2/csci3920/Java/Networking/README.md

 - Please note that Person, a dummy class, has transient attributes that are not serialized over the sockets.
 - The Person class has also a main method to shows how to save and load a Person object to/from a file.

+## Library Server and Client
+Contains a single threaded server that controls the library.
+Also contains the JavaFX Client.
+This represents the solution form homework 4.